7 Lessons Learned From the Happiest Country in the World

 Two hundred days of winter.
 Two whole months where the sun never rises above the horizon.
 Temperatures that can drop to 20 degrees below zero.
 Welcome to Finland, the “Happiest Country in the World.”

 No, that’s not sarcasm.
 Perhaps counterintuitively, the rightful titleholder to this U.N.-backed designation is not found along some balmy and breezy island shores in the laid-back Caribbean.
 It’s in the far north, at the gateway to the Arctic.
-Finland ranks as the Happiest Country in the World for the third year in a row, which might be surprising to some—even to the Finns themselves (despite having a reputation for not showing their emotions).
+Finland ranks as the Happiest Country in the World for the fourth year in a row, which might be surprising to some—even to the Finns themselves (despite having a reputation for not showing their emotions).
 Indeed, this Nordic nation scores highest in the World Happiness Report for life satisfaction (meaning, how happy they perceive themselves to be) with weighed factors that include income, healthy life expectancy (at 81.7 years), freedom to make life choices, and a government that is deemed generally trustworthy.

 So what is the secret behind Finland’s success, which has found a way for maximum contentment despite a fairly inhospitable climate and long periods of little sunlight?
 Here are seven lessons we can pull from Finnish culture, so we, too, can learn to revel—even in the darkness.